Grislow/KnowledgeBase/resources/glossary.md

 ## Assignment
 Assigning a specific value to a variable.

+## Asynchronous Programming
+Running a process seperate from the main thread, outside of the general flow of the application.

 ## Autoboxing
 Automatic conversion between a primitive type and a wrapper type.